Non-Hermitian Origin of Surface Peregrine Soliton and Its Topological Signatures

+To this aim, we consider a nonlocal PT variant of the standard NLSE with Kerr nonlinearity in the form of a PT symmetric pseudo-self-induced potential.
+We show that suitable nonlinearity and spatial dispersion engineering of such complex optical media can host three intriguing phenomena: i) stable soliton propagation along the strongly heterogeneous media in the exact PT phase, ii) an enhanced surface localization in the broken PT phase at the interface between two distinct optical media with opposite optical properties, iii) existence of a self-dual pair of Peregrine and anti-Peregrine solitons that undergo a periodic collapse and revival dynamics.

-In order to demonstrate our idea, we consider the scaled nonlocal nonlinear Schrödinger equation in normalized units where the third-order Kerr nonlinear interaction term is replaced by its PT symmetric counterpart \cite{ablowitz2013integrable,sarma2014continuous} in the form of a PT symmetric pseudo-self-induced potential $V(z,x)=\psi^{*}(z,-x)\psi(z,x)$:
+\textit{Theoretical model}.--We consider the scaled nonlocal nonlinear Schrödinger equation where the third-order Kerr nonlinear interaction term is replaced by its PT symmetric counterpart \cite{ablowitz2013integrable,sarma2014continuous} in the form of a PT symmetric pseudo-self-induced potential $V(z,x)=\psi^{*}(z,-x)\psi(z,x)$: